Why the Lake District?

 Wild Swimming is becoming increasingly popular too, whether that’s in the larger lakes or at a hidden tarn where it’s just you and nature.
 Swimming outdoors is one of the most invigorating and empowering activities you can enjoy here, all surrounded by the most incredible scenery.
 Do take appropriate precautions like checking the depth and temperature before you begin, and never swim alone.
 It’s also advisable to wear a brightly coloured swim cap or wet suit so you aren’t invisible to boats, and don’t swim in areas where steamers sail.
 Guided wild swimming sessions are perhaps the best thing to do if it’s your first time, especially since you’ll get to enjoy all the insider swim spots that you wouldn’t normally have discovered by yourself.

 Back on dry land there’s the Honister Slate Mines in Borrowdale where as well as exploring underground, you can brave the via ferrata course through the mountains, which includes a Burma bridge, cliff-edge ladders and vertical climbs.
 In a similar vein there’s Go Ape in the beautiful Grizedale Forest, where adventurers of all abilities can explore at treetop level.
 For something a little more sedate, there’s the Lakes Aquarium on the shores of Windermere, and plentiful historic houses to visit, including the famous Dove Cottage which is the former home of poet William Wordsworth.
+Kids will love visiting the Lakeland Maze Farm Park – it’s one of the best sunflower fields in England, and has a maze made out of maize, as well as lots of friendly animals to meet.

 4. Tasty Treats